joemoose/psiops/docs/combat.md

 Each point of damage reduces the **number** of hostiles in the mob by **1**, which in turn lowers its related stats.

+!!! example

-> For example, imagine facing a mob of 14 enemies.
+	An operator is facing a mob of 14 enemies.
 The mob’s stats are 14 HP and 2 ARMOR.
 Each round, the mob can attack up to 4 opponents.
 After taking 5 damage, the mob’s size drops to 9, and its stats become 9 HP and 1 ARMOR.
 Consequently, the mob can now attack up to 3 targets each round.

 ## Emergency Deployment